ShahuPatil07/LS-Web-Development-/Week3/Assignment.md

         (Optional):
         - Customize the admin interface to display the new field and add functionalities for the new field in the admin interface.

-6. Finalizing the Home Page -> (This part will be extended into week 4):
+6. Finalizing the Home Page -> ( Later, this part will extend into week 4):

         - The home page needs to be fairly basic
         - Creating a basic navbar for navigation (e.g., Home, Profile, Logout)